composablehorizons/compose-icons/icons-tabler-outline-cmp/README.md

-# Tabler outline icons for Compose Multiplatform
+# Tabler Outline icons for Compose Multiplatform

-A Compose Multiplatform icon library with all available Tabler outline icons.
+A Compose Multiplatform icon library with all available Tabler Outline icons.

 ## Installation